SailRail: Britain and Ireland

-In the British Isles, a SailRail ticket (also known as Rail and Sail) can be purchased from any station in Great Britain to any station on the Island of Ireland, using a suitable ferry service, such as Holyhead to Dublin or Belfast to Cairnryan, with prices starting from £46.10.
+In Britain and Ireland, a SailRail ticket (also known as Rail and Sail) can be purchased from any station in Great Britain to any station on the Island of Ireland, using a suitable ferry service, such as Holyhead to Dublin or Belfast to Cairnryan, with prices starting from £46.10.
 The ticket is a joint scheme between Rail Delivery Group (representing the mainland British train operating companies), Iarnród Éireann, Irish Ferries, Stena Line, and Northern Ireland Railways.

 The fare for the ticket is fixed, and can still be affordable even if purchased on the day of travel, unlike most airline tickets.

 SailRail competes against airlines linking city pairs across the Irish Sea from each other, which have been affected by increased fares and further disruption and delays at airports.
 The ticket saw a brief boost in sales following the 2010 eruptions of Eyjafjallajökull which grounded all European flights.
 Virgin Trains increased their London to Holyhead trains by 20,000 seats in response.
 However, SailRail tickets are not well-known or advertised prominently, and those between London and Dublin cannot save time compared to flying, though this may change with the introduction of improved services such as High Speed 2.